-1.2 Previous works and interpretations
+Previous works and interpretations

-A long-lasting debate is documented in the Italian geological literature about the geological setting of this sector of the Northern Apennines, particularly with respect to: the palinspastic position of the Modino and Tuscan Nappe- Cervarola units and their relative locations; and the nature of their boundaries (tectonic vs. stratigraphic).
-A comprehensive overview of the different interpretations was presented by CHICCHI & PLESI (1991).
+As previously introduced, this sector of the Northern Apennines represents a crucial sector for to understand the framework and the evolution of the orogen.
+It is due to the complex relationships among the several units and to their relatively good outcrops, so to stimulate intense and long time debate within the geological literature.
+The main debated points are respect to: the palinspastic position of the Modino and Tuscan Nappe - Cervarola units and their relative locations; the nature of their boundaries (tectonic vs. stratigraphic), as well shown by the comprehensive overview of the different interpretations by Chicchi and Plesi (1991).